 Fairs, festivities and festivals

-On 5 February, get set to celebrate Chinese New Year falls on 16 February, and 2018 is the Year of the Earth Dog.
+On 5 February, get set to celebrate Chinese New Year: 2019 is the Year of the Earth Pig.
 The programme will include the spectacular dragon parade as well as many shows and events.

-Rugby fans, mark your calendars: February marks the kick-off of the legendary 6 Nations Tournament 2018.
-Head to the Stade de France on 3 February for the France v.
+Are you a rugby fan?
+February marks the kick-off of the legendary 6 Nations Tournament.
+Head to the Stade de France on 1 February for the France v.
 Wales game and on 23 February for the France v.
 Scotland game.

-Tussles on tatami mats are also on the cards at this time, as judo fans flock to the AccorHotels Arena on 10 and 11 February for Paris Grand Slam, featuring the top judokas.
+Tussles on tatami mats are also on the cards at this time, as judo fans flock to the AccorHotels Arena on 9 and 10 February for Judo Paris Grand Slam, featuring the top judokas.

 Children in Ile-de-France look forward to February, because they have a two-week break from school.
 If you’re wondering how to keep them entertained, don’t worry: there’s no shortage of ideas for things to do in Paris and around!

-For circus fans, there is the new show Exploit at the Cirque d’hiver Bouglione (until 26 February).
-Contemporary circus arts are on the programme at the CNAC 2018 event (until 11 February), with many shows for children as young as two years old.
+For circus fans, there is the new show Extra at the Cirque d’hiver Bouglione (until 17 March).
+Contemporary circus arts are on the programme at the CNAC 2019 event (until 7 February), with many shows for children as young as two years old.